Torah Mosheh 3:

 *11:30 And the ferret, and the chameleon, and the lizard, and the snail, and the mole.

-*11:31 These [are] tamei to you among all that creep: whosoever doth touch them, when they be dead, shall be tamei until the Erev.
+*11:31 These [are] tamei to you among all that creep: whosoever doth touch them, when they be dead, shall be tamei until the Erev (ערב).

-11:37 And if [any part] of their carcase fall upon any sowing Zara (seed) which is to be sown, it [shall be] Tahor.
+11:37 And if any part of their carcase fall upon any sowing Zara (seed) which is to be sown, it shall be Tahor.

-*11:44 For ANI YHWH (יהוה) Eloheichem:
+*11:44 For ANI ADONAI (יהוה) Eloheichem:

 Vihyitem kedoshim ki Kadosh Ani

-ye shall therefore be set apart, for I AM Set Apart.
+you shall therefore be set apart, for I AM Set Apart.

 11:47 To make a havdil (difference) bein (between) the tamei and the Tahor, and between the beast that may be eaten and the beast that may not be eaten.